Kiko-Climent/90s-football-shirts/README.md

 # 90's FOOTBALL SHIRTS
 ## Introduction
-90's Football Shirts is a fictional site designed, developed and implemented with _Django_, _Python_, _HTML_, _CSS_, _JQuery_ and _JavaScript_.
+90's Football Shirts is a fictional site designed, developed and implemented with _Python_, _HTML_, _CSS_, and _JavaScript_.
 It is a vintage sports clothing store specializing in jerseys and tricots of football teams from the 90s.

 The Deployed version of the site can be found [Here](https://nineties-football-shirts-8ef65f488fe9.herokuapp.com/)